LightSun/android-style/README.md

 # android-scrap
-this is one Activity Framework named android-scrap, a little like fragment.
+this is really One Activity Framework named android-scrap, a little like fragment.
 it helps you to reduce number of activities  and avoid some problems of fragment.
 .